jase88/publish-gitlab-release/README.md

 Gitlab project ID.
 Use this option to specify the ID of the Gitlab project where the release should be published.
 If not provided, the tool will use the given variable `CI_PROJECT_ID` from Gitlab pipelines.

-## 🧰 Requirements
+## 👏 Credits

-- Node 18 (or higher)
+- [semantic release](https://github.com/semantic-release/semantic-release) A powerful release publishing tool with extensive plugin support, automating versioning and publishing based on commit history
-- Gitlab
+- [@gitbeaker/rest](https://www.npmjs.com/package/@gitbeaker/rest) provides typed access to the Gitlab API, enhancing our project's capabilities
-- Your latest Git tag is always the tag since last release
+- blog post [Actually you don’t need 'semantic-release' for semantic release](https://dev.to/antongolub/you-don-t-need-semantic-release-sometimes-3k6k) inspired the creation of this tool, tailored to my specific needs